enkidevs/curriculum/javascript/node/processes-clustering/the-worker-class.md

 type: normal

+standards:
+  js.identify-common-design-patterns: 20
+  js.node-standard-library-os: 20

+tags:
+  - workout
+  - deep

 category: tip

 ---
 ## Content

 A *worker* object contains all the public information and methods from a worker.

 From the *master*, the object can be obtained using `cluster.workers`.
 From a *worker*, the object can be obtained using `cluster.worker`.